kylewlacy/GhidraNes/README.md

     - [Namco 129/163](https://www.nesdev.org/wiki/INES_Mapper_019) (mapper 19)

 - Add labels and memory blocks in disassembly, making it easier to jump around a disassembled ROM!

+## Installation

+1. Install a Compatible version of Java and Ghidra (Java 11+).
+2. Download the latest [GhidraNes release](https://github.com/kylewlacy/GhidraNes/releases).
+Make sure the release you download matches your Ghidra version!
+3. Go to "File" > "Install Extensions...".
+Click "+" in the top-right corner and choose the GhidraNes Zip.
+Click "OK" to install the extension.
+4. Restart Ghidra.

+## Usage

+1. In Ghidra, create a new project by following the wizard under "File" > "New Project...".
+2. Drag-and-drop an iNES `.nes` ROM onto the project.
+Set the format to "NES ROM" and click "OK".
+3. Double-click the ROM in the project to open Ghidra's CodeBrowser.
+4. Analyze the file when prompted (or go to "Analysis" > "Auto Analyze...").
+Leave the settings as default and click "Analyze".
+5. Done, the game will be disassembled!
+On the left-hand side, under "Symbol Tree" > "Functions", open `reset` to jump to the reset vector (where execution starts), or `vblank` to jump to the NMI vector (where execution goes during VBlank).

+## Notes

 ### Bank switching